logzio/logz-docs/_source/logzio_collections/_synthetic-monitoring-sources/ping-statistics.md

 ##### Auto-deploy the Lambda function

 👇 To begin, click this button to start the automated deployment.
+You will need to deploy it in your environment.

 [![Deploy to AWS](https://dytvr9ot2sszz.cloudfront.net/logz-docs/lights/LightS-button.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?templateURL=https://logzio-aws-integrations-us-east-1.s3.amazonaws.com/ping-statistics-auto-deployment/auto-deployment.yaml&stackName=logzio-ping-statistics-auto-deployment)